 STONE LINE CLUSTERS:

-clusters.
-These clusters occupy less than 3% of the surface
+clusters concentrated into less than 3% of the surface

-Within each cluster the stone lines are laid out in bizarre
+Within each cluster the stone lines are laid out in strange

 patterns.
 The pattern of the stone lines is different for each